Pumped storage hydropower is a form of clean energy storage that is ideal for electricity grids reliant on solar and wind power.

 · Closed-loop: an ‘off-river’ site that produces power from water pumped to an upper reservoir without a significant natural inflow.

-Pumped storage hydropower is the world's largest battery technology, accounting for over 94 per cent of installed energy storage capacity, well ahead of lithium-ion and other battery types.
+Pumped storage hydropower is the world's largest battery technology, accounting for over 94 per cent of installed global energy storage capacity, well ahead of lithium-ion and other battery types.

 According to IHA's Hydropower Status Report, total installed pumped storage hydropower capacity was estimated at 158 GW in 2019.

 Multiple studies have identified vast potential for pumped storage sites worldwide and there is growing research on possibilities for retrofitting disused mines, underground caverns, non-powered dams and conventional hydro plants.